 - 1 medium avocado (140g flesh only)

-- 4 tbsp grated cheese, add in with the egg so it melts
+- 4 tablespoon grated cheese, add in with the egg so it melts

-- 1.5 tbsp cream cheese, whisk into the eggs
+- 1.5 tablespoon cream cheese, whisk into the eggs

 This post contains affiliate links.
 If you click on one of these links and purchase a product, I may earn a small commission, at no extra cost to you.
 Thank you for supporting Sugar Free Londoner.